lucasmenchon/scoreboard/README.md

-# gaming-system
-small system for games between friends
+small system for games between friends, challenges in teams.